Lucas Terrier Dog Breed

 The Lucas Terrier is a small and stout, double coated Terrier.
 They are said to be very muscular with wide set shoulders, an expressive muzzle, and a strong jawline.
 The coat is semi-coarse, with a mid-length.
 They have dark almond shaped eyes, small triangular ears, and black noses.
 Their weight ranges anywhere from 11-20 lbs and stand at a height of anywhere between 9-12 inches.

-Lucas Terrier Coloring
+Lucas Terrier Colors

 Lucas Terrier Temperament